Thomas Frey

-Thomas Frey is an American futurist and celebrity speaker.
+Thomas Frey is an American futurist, author, storyteller, and celebrity speaker.

-Frey is based at the DaVinci Institute in Westminster, Colorado, which he founded and where he is currently the executive director and senior futurist.
-Before this, he was an engineer with IBM for fifteen years.
+Frey was the founder of the DaVinci Institute in Westminster, Colorado, but currently serves as the Executive Director and senior futurist of Futurist Speaker Inc. Before this, he was an engineer with IBM for fifteen years, during which he received over 270 awards, the highest number for any IBM engineer at the time.

+In 2024, Frey was named “Futurist of the Year” by Copernicus University in Toruń, Poland.

-He is part of the celebrity speaking circuit and has shared billing with Rudy Giuliani, Tom Peters and Jack Welch.
+He is part of the celebrity speaking circuit and has shared billing with King Willem-Alexander, Former Finnish Prime Minister Sanna Marin, Rahm Emanuel, Former New Zealand Prime Minister Jacinda Ardern, Ron Klain, Kevin McCarthy, Tom Peters, Muhammad Yunus, Joseph Stiglitz, Jimmy Wales, and Jack Welch.
 Frey's clients are located both internationally and in the United States, speaking to audiences of high-level government officials such as those of NASA, executives of Fortune 500 companies such as IBM and AT&T, Lucent Technologies, First Data, Boeing, Capital One, Bell Canada, Visa, Ford Motor Company and Qwest.
-He has travelled to South Korea, Saudi Arabia, India, Russia, Mexico and many other countries.
+He has travelled to South Korea, Turkey, Saudi Arabia, India, Russia, Germany, China, Mexico and many other countries.

-Frey has been interviewed in numerous publications such as The New York Times, The Huffington Post, The Times of India, USA Today, U.S. News & World Report, The Futurist, Morning Calm (in-flight magazine of Korean Air), Skylife (in-flight magazine of Turkish Airlines), ColoradoBiz Magazine and Rocky Mountain News.
+Frey has been interviewed in numerous publications such as The New York Times, The Huffington Post, The Times of India, USA Today, U.S. News & World Report, The Futurist, Morning Calm (in-flight magazine of Korean Air), Skylife (in-flight magazine of Turkish Airlines), ColoradoBiz Magazine, and Rocky Mountain News.

 At the institute, he works to develop original research studies in areas not normally addressed by futurists.
 He has predicted the end of traditional colleges and printed books, but not the library.